Row of solar panels

 Can I fix my solar system myself?

-Any electrical work to be undertaken on your system will need to be carried out by a licensed professional.
-It is not recommended for homeowners to repair their solar systems without the assistance of a solar manufacturer, installer or a qualified solar electrician.
+If your solar panels aren’t working, any system electrical work needs to be performed by a licensed professional.
+It is not recommended for homeowners to repair their own solar systems without assistance from a solar manufacturer, installer or qualified solar electrician.

-There are some steps that homeowners can safely undergo to identify issues, such as checking the breaker box, clearing obstructions around the panels and checking for flashing lights on their solar installer.
-However, all repairs and upgrades to the system will need to be conducted by a licensed professional.
-If you need assistance finding a professional for the job, it may be best to call your installer and ask for advice.
-Alternatively, your installer may have a helpline listed on your invoice which can be called at this time.
+Homeowners can safely identify some issues through checking the breaker box, clearing obstructions around the panels and checking with flashing lights on their solar installer.
+However, all repairs and upgrades to the system need to be conducted by a licensed professional.
+It may be best to call your installer and ask for advice if you need assistance.
+Alternatively, your installer may have a helpline listed on your invoice which can be called when there is an issue.

 Compare Solar Installers